Gain202/illness-chest-x-ray-detection/README.md

  - Improvement of computer-aided diagnostic systems.

 **How to Use**

--Download the dataset.
+- Download the dataset.
--Extract the contents of the compressed file.
+- Extract the contents of the compressed file.
--Use the images in the folders as needed for your experiments, research, or machine learning model training.
+- Use the images in the folders as needed for your experiments, research, or machine learning model training.